-As described in "10.
+As described above in point "10.
 Adding semilandmarks" we have to locate them once on the template specimen.
 Our goal here is to include semilandmarks on two curves and on the trigon surface.

 Right click "Landmarks" > "Add semilandmarks" > as "Item ID" specify "sLM_Curve_Talon" > Embed with item > "Curve_Talon"